 Because they use a frying basket, Air Fryers prevent food from getting in contact with direct heat.

-That being said, Air Fryers allow food to keep more of its potential benefits to health than other cooking methods such as deep frying, poaching, or boiling.
+That being said, Air Fryers allow food to keep more of its potential benefits to health than other cooking methods such as deep-frying, poaching, or boiling.

-However, due to change in technology and availability of knowledge, the concept of marinating has helped individuals who prefer to air fry their food to also enjoy the benefits of tasty foods without a guilty conscience of fried foods.
+However, due to changes in technology and availability of knowledge, the concept of marinating has helped individuals who prefer to air fry their food to also enjoy the benefits of tasty foods without a guilty conscience of fried foods.

 Air Fryers Can Help You Lose Weight

 Another benefit of air frying is that it may help you lose weight.
 Deep-fried foods are rich in fat and calories, which heavily contribute to weight gain.